saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 ---

 It's not easy to manage a distributed team.
 And it's not easy working with a manager, or with colleagues, you've never met.
-Fortunately, these are common problems that have been solved (in somewhat differnt ways) by several companies.
+Fortunately, these are common problems that have been solved (in somewhat different ways) by several companies.

 The list of resources on this page will be useful in a variety of circumstances: